What is Equity Share Capital? Learn its Meaning, Types, Risks, Features & Formula

-EPS or Earnings Per Share is a financial metric that is widely used to assess a company’s profitability and performance.
+EPS or Earnings Per Share is a financial metric widely used to assess a company’s profitability and performance.
 It is an essential component of the financial statements that investors and analysts use to evaluate a company’s worth and make investment decisions.
-A company earns a measure of profit for each share of common stock outstanding.

-One can use it in conjunction with other financial metrics, such as the Price to Earnings (P/E) ratio.
+One can use it in conjunction with other financial metrics.
+This includes the Price to Earnings (P/E) ratio.
 This can be done to determine a company’s value and growth potential.
 Thus, you can use this metric to compare companies within the same industry.
 Also, you can identify potential investment opportunities.
 Additionally, it affects the market price of shares, so an increase in total corporate value follows.

-Thus, higher the EPS, more likely it becomes suitable for investing.
+Thus, the higher the EPS, the more likely it becomes suitable for investing.

 To calculate Earnings Per Share in Excel, you will need to input the following information:

-1. Subtract the Preferred Dividends from the Net Income to arrive at the earnings available to common shareholders.
+• Subtract the preferred dividends from the Net Income to arrive at the earnings available to common shareholders.

-2. Calculate the Weighted Average Number of Shares Outstanding by multiplying the number of shares outstanding in each period by the number of days in the period, then adding up the totals and dividing by the total number of days in the period.
+• Calculate the weighted average number of shares outstanding.
+This can be done by multiplying the number of shares outstanding in each period by the number of days.
+Thereafter, add up the total and divide by the number of days in the period.

-3. Divide the earnings available to common shareholders by the Weighted Average Number of Shares Outstanding to arrive at the Earnings Per Share.
+• Divide the earnings available to common shareholders by the weighted average number of shares outstanding to arrive at the earnings per share.

 Ali’s Ice Cream